-Finished the Wandance anime and wondering where it ends in the manga?
-You’re trying to jump into the source material without re-reading what you’ve already seen.
-This guide provides the exact chapter number.
+Finished the Wandance anime and wondering where it ends in the

 Based on a detailed analysis of the source material, this guide gives you the precise starting points.
 You’ll learn exactly what content the anime skipped and how the two versions compare.
-This helps you decide the perfect place to begin reading the Wandansu manga.
+This helps you decide the perfect place to begin reading the Wandansu

 Key Facts

-- Anime Ending Point: The first season of the Wandance anime concludes its adaptation with events covered in Chapter 38 of the manga, making Chapter 39 the direct continuation point.
+- Anime Ending Point: The first season of the Wandance anime concludes its adaptation with events covered in Chapter 38 of the

-- Skipped Content: The anime adaptation by studio Zero-G significantly condensed or cut subplots for side characters to fit the main story into a 12-episode season.
+manga is an ongoing series with 15 tankōbon volumes released in Japan, providing a substantial amount of story beyond the anime.- Skipped Content: The anime adaptation by studio Zero-G significantly condensed or cut subplots for side characters to fit the main story into a 12-episode season.

-- Production Studio: The anime was produced by Zero-G, a studio known for its work on other series, which influenced the adaptation’s focus on fluid dance animation.
+manga is written by Coffee and serialized in Kodansha’s monthly seinen publication, Monthly Afternoon, ensuring a steady release of new chapters.- Production Studio: The anime was produced by Zero-G, a studio known for its work on other series, which influenced the adaptation’s focus on fluid dance animation.

-Where Does the Wandance Anime End in the Manga?
+Where Does the Wandance Anime End in the Manga ?

 To make the best choice, consider these two clear paths forward: